This time, the content is a recipe, with an image. The files can be had here. Like before, read the content, and come up with a reasonable layout.

 Before moving to a responsive site (which changes according to breakpoints established by media queries), a site should be flexible, or fluid, at least responding to the size of the browser window.
 We are staying with the desktop here, for the time being.

 Width measurements should be made in terms of percentages.
-Type height should be set in ems.
+Type height should be set in ems (or rems).
 Line height is set with a number, with no unit.

 - With this exercise, all CSS will be contained in a

 linked CSS file.

 - The entire page should be a Reasonable© width, centered in the browser window.

 navshould be side-by-side, as they were in the previous exercise.